mowjix/Artificial-Intelligence/README.md

 ---

-Porting the `Vali-e-Asr University of Rafsanjan` assignments/department of Computer Science.
+Porting the `Vali-e-Asr University of Rafsanjan` assignments.

+Department of Computer Science.